earnkeeper/docs/docs/developer/ui-components/modal.md

 # Modal

+Popup page which is rendered on top of another page

+## Example Usage

+Click on any card from in the `Datatable` on this page <https://earnkeeper.io/game/splinterlands/marketplace>

 ## Supported Properties

 EarnKeeper does not support all properties of the underlying control, the currently supported properties are below.